 Welcome to our website.
 We hope you can find everything you need to know about the club by clicking on the Navigation Tabs above.
-However, if there is some more information you require please click on the "Contact" tab or click here to email us.
+However, if there is some more information you require please click on the "Contact" tab above, or click here to email us.

 WELCOME TO ANDOVER BOWLING CLUB